TrueBlocks/trueblocks-core/docs/readmes/tools/explore.md

 `Notes:`

-- An `addresses` must start with '0x' and be forty-two characters long.
+- An `address` must start with '0x' and be forty-two characters long.
 - A `tx_hash` must start with '0x' and be sixty-six characters long.
 - If a hash is provided, it is assumed to be a transaction hash.